 - The staging environment that the Delphix Engine uses must have access to an existing full backup of the source database on disk to create the first full copy.
 Delphix recommends using compressed backups as that will reduce storage needs and speed up ingest.

-- The staging and target DB2 instances that you wish to use must already exist on the host and contain no existing databases.
+- The staging and target DB2 instances that you wish to use must already exist on the host.
+We can use the same instance for dSource and VDB creation and can also have multiple VDBs on the same instance.

 - The available instances on each host can be verified by going to the databases tab for the environment in question.